 With Interactive Video, your audience can engage with your video in a way that goes beyond simply watching.
-They can click a link directly in the video, choose the next scene they want to see and even customize an element of the video in real time right from the player.
+They can click a link directly in the video, choose the next scene they want to see and even customise an element of the video in real time right from the player.
 The result?
 A passive viewer becomes an engaged user, ready to take the next step.

 Watch — or interact with — the video below, for instance.
 You can see for yourself how making the video clickable makes for a seamless buying experience.
 If I see a shoe I like in the video, I can simply click on it to purchase or learn more.

 But Interactive Videos aren’t just about shopping.
 You can also add forms for lead generation or calculators that allow for customisable quotes in real time.

 Think of it as an Interactive Video ad experience, unlike anything your customer has seen before, but something nearly 8 out of 10 consumers want.

 There is so much to be gained by upgrading your video ad experience.
 Whether you take a dynamic ad approach or make your video interactive and personalised, it’s a more relevant and therefore more meaningful piece of content.

 Even videos that are longer than a minute in view time can be successful, helping marketers reach their target KPIs.
 Here are some strategies to consider in your video ad:

 - Multiple advertising messages from start to finish

 - Call-to-action buttons at the end of the video